zsofiasomlai/pbx-group-security/content/roles/permanent/head-of-secops.md

     - Excellent communication skills with teams at all levels across the business

 tech_stack:
-You must be have good experience in at least one or more of the following:
     - Devops, SRE, Beyond Corp
     - AWS, Azure, Kubernetes, CI/CD pipeline
     - Active Directory, Nagios, Grafana